smart-mobile-software/arisedocs/docs/source/setup.rst

 1. Create an account
 --------------------

 If you do not have an account yet, register on the dashboard_.
-The dashboard is your tool to configure your experiment variation.
+The dashboard is your tool to configure your experiments.

 .. _dashboard: http://beta.arise.io/